 “Narrative Compliance says it really hammers home the tragedy.
 The schoolkids are totally grossed out, but it’s the only thing in the park they actually pay attention to.”

-We trudged back across the sand toward the parking lot where a yellow school bus was pulling to a stop, the noise of high-spirited kids pouring from its open windows.
-Randall fixed his eyes on the bus.
-“I’m planning to become a teacher,” he said.
-“The ad for the job said I’d get to work with kids.”
+Heading back toward the parking lot we saw a grimy yellow school bus pulling to a stop, the noise of high-spirited kids pouring from its open windows.

-It was just then that we came to Lifeguard Tower One, the place where I’d last seen Mary.
+We came to lifeguard Tower One, the place where I’d last seen Mary.
 She too had kept her job during the transition to the BM, but it hadn’t taken her long to see where things were headed.
-She was smart that way, lots smarter than me.
-We were standing right by the Tower in our knee boots and our dorky rubber rain suits when she said she was leaving.
-She told me had dreams of finding somewhere that was more like what COWABUNGA! used to be.
+She was smart that way, a lot smarter than me.
+We were standing right by the tower in our knee boots and our dorky rubber rain suits.
 “This place is the shits,” she said.
-“You know that, right?”
+Staying was crushing her spirit.
+We both knew she had to go.
+She said she wanted to find somewhere that was more like what Cowabunga! used to be.

 “Be brave,” she said.

 She turned and walked down the beach.
+I couldn’t move, couldn’t breathe.
+I felt everything all at once and felt nothing but numb.
 I watched her get smaller and smaller and then she was gone.

 Ross West has placed fiction, essays, journalism, and poetry in publications from Orion to the Journal of Recreational Linguistics.
 His work has been anthologized in Best Essays Northwest, Best of Dark Horse Presents and elsewhere.
 He served as senior managing editor of Oregon Quarterly magazine and as text editor for the Atlas of Oregon and Atlas of Yellowstone.